faradayio/numbers/_posts/2012-06-19-how-to-write-a-great-http-api-client.markdown

 ## Craft well-written documentation

-Good documentation is key.
+Document your client library's code, README, and website.
 Never assume a new user is familiar with all of the terminology your API uses and explain it well.
 Note that the simpler your API is, the easier it'll be to write documentation.

-### Ruby docs with RDoc
+### Ruby docs with YARDoc

-Ruby gems can be commented to provide RDoc-formatted documents.
-RDoc has some handy features for marking up your documentation.
+You may be familiar with Ruby's RDoc documentation generator.
+[YARDoc](http://yardoc.org/) is similar, but adds some handy directives that better format your documentation.

 The `@param` directive - `@param [<type>] <name> <description>` - defines a parameter that a function accepts.

 The `@return` directive - `@return [<type>]` - specifies the return value of the function.

-Each `@overload` directive - `@overload <function>(<param>) - tells RDoc that the function can be called with different method signatures.
+Each `@overload` directive - `@overload <function>(<param>) - tells YARDoc that the function can be called with different method signatures.

 Here's an example from the carbon gem: